What Not to Do on Your First Vegas Trip (2026): Mistakes That Quietly Ruin Your Trip

 This isn’t a list of rules.
-It’s a list of assumptions to avoid.
-Most of these assumptions come from how first-time visitors imagine Las Vegas before they arrive.
+It’s a set of assumptions to avoid.

 Don’t Assume Things Are Closer Than They Look